 This new resource is a must-have for education grant writing, curriculum development projects and information outreach programs that are so important to special education programs.
 Inside, readers will find detailed information on the latest techniques, latest research results and new multi-disciplinary approaches, information that can be put to work immediately in building flexible, responsive special education programs.
 For an administrator, student, teacher or non-profit organization interested in the field, this will be the go-to resource to have.

-The comprehensive coverage of this important topic will make this resource a must-have for all public, university and high school libraries, in addition to the reference collection of university education departments and school districts.
+The comprehensive coverage of this important topic makes this resource a must-have for all public, university and high school libraries, in addition to the reference collection of university education departments and school districts.